 While attending graduate school in medical sociology at Western Reserve University in 1965-66, he became Carl Stokes’ driver in his first mayoral campaign and further explored the east-west divide in Cleveland.

-Morris has always been interested in race relations.
+Morris was always interested in race relations.
 When editor of his high school newspaper, he asked a realtor why there were no Negroes living in town, and fifty years later, he developed his inquiry into his young adult novel, Canoedling in Cleveland, which also built on his many canoeing adventures.

 In 1967-1968, he served as a second lieutenant rifle platoon leader in the 1st Cavalry Division (Airmobile) in Vietnam, earning a bronze star, air medal, and combat infantryman badge.
 This experience provided a platform for his first novel, the war satire, Cologne No. 10 For Men (iUniverse 2007).
 Morris wrote twenty-five songs in Vietnam (lyrics at www.vietwarsongs.com), and in 2007, recorded “Skytroopers – songs of war, peace and love from Vietnam,” (www.cdbaby.com/cd/RichardMorris).